-But for now there are three main auto chess games for you to get your hands on, all of which already have massive player bases and are all free to play, however, they all do things slightly differently.
+But for now there are four main auto chess games for you to get your hands on, all of which already have massive player bases and are all free to play, however, they all do things slightly differently.

 The best auto chess games on PC are: